Posts

 Paul – Key Account Manager – Advertising Agency

-The story doesn’t end there Paul is likely to need additional support and help at different times throughout his career.
-This is why The Neurodivergent Coach clients can get in contact at any time to follow up after the first coaching session has finished.
-This is really important as it gives an independent sounding board for advice and support as they progress on through their career and a place to talk through their successes and any potential help they might need in the future.
+The story doesn’t end here, Paul is likely to need additional support and help at different times throughout his career.
+This is why The Neurodivergent Coach clients can get in contact at any time to follow up after the coaching sessions have finished.
+This is really important as it gives an independent sounding board for advice and support as you progress on through your career and a place to talk through your successes and any potential help you might need in the future.

 Ten years on